aayushk9/TaxCrafter/README.md

 - Set up a MongoDB instance.
 (MongoDB Atlas)
 - Replace URI with your specific MongoDB URI
+- .env File Configuration: Create a .env file in root directory
+- Struture of .env file -> MONGODB_URI = your_mongodb_uri_here
+- Code Implementation -> load .env package in app.js and than save URI as const URI= process.env.MONGODB_URI
 - Connect the application to the MongoDB database.

 # Configuration